its-izhar/Music-Theory-In-Virtual-Reality/README.md

 # A Virtual Reality Experience Regarding Music & Acoustics!
 Checkout the website for details: http://its-izhar.github.io/Music-Theory-In-Virtual-Reality/

-This is a group project of Virtual Reality (CIS6930) class at University of Florida!
+This immersive VR experience can be deployed to Google Cardboard and/or Oculus Rift.
+It has been developed using Unity3D Gaming Engine.
+This project was developed as a class project for the Virtual Reality (CIS6930) class at University of Florida.
 The team consists of 3 graduate students:

 1. Izhar Shaikh (https://github.com/its-izhar)